 Inside: Despite living with many daily stressors, parents will learn how to help a child with ADHD not only survive but to thrive both cognitively and emotionally in their life.

 I had a knot in my stomach that had been steadily building all morning, and it took me a bit to realize I was holding my breath as we sat the blanket down on the damp grass.
 We were at my 5-year-old daughter’s first ever soccer game.

 Due to her ADHD and anxiety, she often struggled in these types of situations, due to the overwhelm from new stimuli and many complicated social dynamics all happening at once.

-My mind raced with possibilities of potential ‘disasters’.
+That morning on the soccer field, my mind raced with possibilities of potential disasters.

 Would she be distracted or overwhelmed if we cheered for her too loudly?

 How would she handle being knocked down or the game not playing out according to her expectations?
 Would this cause a meltdown?

 Would she understand and properly interpret social cues in order to follow game rules and be a good teammate?

 Every day a child with ADHD walk (or likely jumps) through a world which expects kids to be quiet, sit still and keep to themselves.
 While these expectations are developmentally incompatible with many young children, they are downright impossible for a child with ADHD, and our children carry the weight of this every day on their wiggly little shoulders.